JackHuynh0610/RayMarching/README.md

-#Here is a RayMarching program I made using Java and JavaSwing library.
+#Here is a RayMarching program I made using JavaSwing library.

 references: https://www.youtube.com/watch?v=PGtv-dBi2wE&t=552s (this is my inspiration also guidance for me to be able to complete this)